 Site Remediation

-Institutional Control Actions include information sharing (educational campaigns) and governmental practices to help businesses and the general public identify, avoid, clean up and/or properly dispose of products containing PCBs.
+Institutional Control Actions include information sharing/educational campaigns and governmental practices to help businesses and the general public identify, avoid, clean up and/or properly dispose of products containing PCBs.
 These control actions require the least amount of infrastructure, engineering work, maintenance, and disturbance of existing land because their intent is to avoid the continued use, inadvertent production, or release of PCBs.
-Institutional control actions can be further broken down into two categories, government practices and educational control actions.
+Institutional Control Actions can be further broken down into two sub-groups, government practices and educational control actions.
 Governmental practices can include regulatory actions that restrict the use or disposal of PCB-containing items, as well as providing incentives for voluntary programs such as hazardous waste take-back programs.
 Educational control actions consists of activities that will indirectly reduce loading of PCBs, by altering public behavior and/or providing information to help direct future PCB reduction efforts.
-Stormwater Treatment Control Actions are engineered options to be installed or built with the existing storm sewer infrastructure to capture soil and water containing PCBs and prevent it from being discharged to the Spokane River.
+Stormwater treatment Control Actions are engineered options to be installed or built with the existing storm sewer infrastructure to capture soil and water containing PCBs and prevent it from being discharged to the Spokane River.
 Wastewater treatment Control Actions are those intended to reduce the loading of PCB from municipal and industrial wastewater treatment plants (WWTPs), either by actions to reduce the amount of PCBs being delivered via influent to the WWTP or increasing the rate of PCB removal with the WWTP itself.
 Site remediation Control Actions involve: 1) identifying, and 2) cleaning up soil/groundwater that have been contaminated from past use of PCBs, before they can be mobilized and transported to the river.

 A total of 45 Control Actions considered potentially applicable to address PCBs in the Spokane River were identified.
-Each Control Action ultimately considered is listed by category in Table 3.
-Summary descriptions of each of these Control Actions are provided in Appendix D of this Plan.
+Each Control Action ultimately considered is listed by group in Table 8.
+Summary descriptions of each of these Control Actions are provided in Appendix A of this Plan.

-Table 4.
+Table 8.
 Menu of Control Actions Identified as Potentially Applicable for Reducing PCB Loads to the Spokane River and Lake Spokane